 - Adopted Family Day in 2007, the third province to do so

-- Outdoor festivities like skating, sledding, snowshoeing
+- Outdoor festivities like skating, sledding, and snowshoeing

-- Craft fairs, costume parades, carnivals
+- Craft fairs, costume parades, and carnivals

 Ontario